EmberGamingStudios/Murder-Drones-Fan-Games/README.md

 This is a directory of Murder Drones fan games that helps users find games to play.
 This only includes standalone games that are currently available to play.

 ## Whitelist
-Games by developers who are members of the MD Game Dev Group.
+Games made by developers who are members of the MD Game Dev Group.

 | Game | Developer | Platforms | Genre | Link | Engine | License |
 |------|-----------|-----------|------|-----|-------|-------|